plutoinc/pluto-declaration/README.md

 * **Why not Flow?**
   We also think [Flow](https://github.com/facebook/flow) is much more suitable for React, but PLUTO team is used to TypeScript.
 And there is not a big problem to use Typescript with React nowadays.
-  Until PoC, we won't change neither Typescript nor React.
-  But if there is a clear merit to use Angular4 and Typescript, we might migrate to Angular4 after PoC.
+  But if there is a clear merit to use Angular4 and Typescript, we might migrate to Angular4 later.